-- 19. It is the responsibility of parties or their representatives to alert the tribunal if they are concerned about the amount of time the enquiry by the ToE Unit is taking, or if they consider that the matter should be discussed with a judge at a preliminary hearing for case management purposes. - 20.
-It will always be a matter for judicial discretion, by reference to the overriding objective in rule 2 of the ET Rules, whether the listing of a hearing should be delayed to allow such enquiries to proceed or should continue to be further delayed to allow such enquiries to be concluded. - 21.
+- It is the responsibility of parties or their representatives to alert the tribunal if they are concerned about the amount of time these enquiries are taking, an absence of a response from a state, or any conditions that the state has imposed, or if they consider that the matter should be discussed with a judge at a preliminary hearing for case management purposes. - It will always be a matter for judicial discretion, by reference to the overriding objective in rule 2 of the ET Rules, whether the listing of a hearing should be delayed to allow such enquiries to proceed or should continue to be further delayed to allow such enquiries to be concluded. - 22.
 To avoid delay when engaged in case management or considering an application by a party to postpone a hearing, the tribunal may need to examine alternatives to oral evidence being given from abroad.
 This may include probing why the person's evidence is relevant to the issues the tribunal must decide, and why the person cannot attend the hearing in person or otherwise give evidence by video or telephone from within the United Kingdom.
 Among other matters, the tribunal may consider whether the evidence could be given in like terms by a person located within the United Kingdom; whether the evidence could be given in writing (including by reference to written questions put by the other party); whether the evidence of the person abroad can be taken at a later date or by adjusting the timetable for the hearing; and whether the person can travel either to the United Kingdom or to a third country where it is known there are no diplomatic objections to the giving of oral evidence.
 The tribunal may also consider the consequences of a failure by the party to inform the tribunal in a timely manner that it wishes to rely on evidence from a person located abroad.
-Similar matters will also need to be considered judicially in the event that permission is refused by the foreign state.
+Similar matters will also need to be considered judicially in the event that permission is refused by the foreign state. - As noted, in the longer term, the FCDO intends to publish and maintain a list on the internet (within the gov.uk domain) of the foreign states that have indicated that they permit the giving of oral evidence to United Kingdom Tribunals (including Employment Tribunals) from within their territory, and any conditions that are attached.
+When this is in place updated Presidential Guidance will be provided.